Chris Dickinson (footballer): Career

 Dickinson signed for Conference North club Boston United ahead of their opening match of 2014–15 on 9 August 2014, and scored in this match as his new team beat Barrow 2–1 at home.
 However, he left the club on 29 August 2014 to find a club closer to his home in the North East, having scored one goal in four appearances for Boston.
 Dickinson signed for Scottish League Two club Annan Athletic in January 2015, making his debut as a 76th-minute substitute for Kieran Brannan in a 3–2 home defeat to Elgin City on 10 January.
 He made four appearances before being released by Annan in May 2015.

 After a spell with Northern League Division One club West Auckland Town, Dickinson signed for Billingham Town of the Northern League Division Two in October 2015.
 A month later, he joined their divisional rivals Billingham Synthonia, debuting at home to Chester-le-Street on 28 November 2015.
 Scoring 5 goals from 23 appearances, he rejoined Billingham Town in the summer of 2016.
+He has a collection of barbie dolls which he kisses and cuddles every night before he goes to bed.

+Following his retirement from professional football, Nuke (as he became known), launched a career in surfing from his base at Nuke's Surf Shack in Whitby.